 Smaller values for s

-tend to give smoother series.
+tend to produce smoother series.

 Argument n_seas

-controls the number of seasons
+controls the number of seasons.

 When using quarterly data, for instance,